Jaynestown: Plot

-The episode opens with Kaylee insisting that the always-proper Simon never uses swear words, despite his protestations that he does whenever they're "appropriate".
-Inara departs for an overnight meeting with a client, while the rest of the crew prepares to disembark at the town of Canton to pick up some illegal goods for a client.
+Inara departs for an overnight meeting with a client, while the rest of Serenity's crew prepares to disembark at the town of Canton to pick up some illegal goods for a client.
 Mal and Simon catch Jayne trying to use medical tape to hide a gun under his shirt, in violation of Canton's no-gun law.
 Jayne says he needs it because he has enemies on Canton, but Mal orders him to leave the gun behind.

 The crew reaches Canton, with Simon posing as a merchant looking to purchase industrial clay and the others as his employees.
-Jayne is fearful, as years before he robbed the local magistrate, Higgins.
 After talking with the foreman, they enter the town, where they find a statue of the "Hero of Canton", which to Jayne's shock is him.
 At a tavern, the crew hears a folk song revealing that the locals, who refer to themselves as "mudders", worship Jayne as their savior.
-Jayne reveals that during the robbery, his getaway vehicle was damaged and he was forced to dump the stolen money to escape.
-The loot apparently rained down on the mudders, causing them to mistakingly believe that he robbed the magistrate to protest his corrupt rule.
+Jayne reveals that years ago, he robbed the local magistrate, Higgins, but his getaway vehicle was damaged and he was forced to dump the stolen money to escape.
+The loot apparently rained down on the mudders, causing them to mistakenly believe that he robbed the magistrate to protest his corrupt rule.
 Jayne is recognized and the mudders surround and honor him.
 Mal's smuggling contact is horrified, fearing that the authorities will catch wind of their presence, but Mal decides to use Jayne's popularity to their advantage by convincing the mudders to throw a celebration for Jayne while they move the goods to Serenity.

 Inara meets with Higgins, who introduces her to his 26-year-old son Fess.
 Fess is still a virgin, so the magistrate has hired Inara to "make a man of him".
 She reassures Fess that there is nothing wrong with his being a virgin, and after having sex with him, talks about how he needs to be his own man and not let his father control his life.
 Higgins and his foreman release a half-blind man, Stitch Hessian, from what appears to have been four years of solitary confinement in a very small cell, giving him a loaded shotgun and telling him that this is his chance to get revenge on his old partner, Jayne.